01 Nov Thanksgiving Safety Tips

 - Have a trusted friend or neighbor check on your home while you are away.

-- Don’t tell the internet that you are away from home.
+- Don’t tell the internet (social media) that you are away from home.

 Food Preparation Safety